-On the record date (April 20, 2012) for determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof, 55,026,345 shares of the Company's common stock were issued and outstanding.
+On the record date (April 13, 2017) for determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof, 58,444,291 shares of the Company's common stock were outstanding.
 No shares of the Company's preferred stock, par value \$0.001 per share, were outstanding.
 Each stockholder is entitled to one vote for each share of common stock held by such stockholder on the record date.
 Stockholders may not cumulate votes in the election of directors.

-Except as provided below with respect to stockholders who hold shares through a member of the TASE and intend to vote their shares, there are three ways a stockholder of record can vote:
+Except as provided below with respect to stockholders who hold shares through a member of the Tel Aviv Stock Exchange ("TASE") and intend to vote their shares, there are three ways a stockholder of record can vote:

-- By Internet: You vote over the Internet at www.voteproxy.com by following the instructions on the proxy card. - · By Mail: You may complete, sign and mail the accompanying proxy card in the postage-paid envelope provided. - In Person: If you are a stockholder as of the record date, you may vote in person at the Annual Meeting.
+By Internet: You may vote over the Internet at www.voteproxy.com by following the instructions on the proxy card.

+By Mail: You may complete, sign and mail the accompanying proxy card in the postage-paid envelope provided.

+In Person: If you are a stockholder as of the record date, you may vote in person at the Annual Meeting.
 Submitting a proxy will not prevent a stockholder from attending the Annual Meeting, revoking their earlier-submitted proxy, and voting in person.

-Stockholders who hold shares through a member of the TASE and intend to vote their shares, must deliver to the Company's Israeli counsel, Yigal Arnon & Co. c/o Mr. Zohar Nevo, 22 J. Rivlin Street, Jerusalem, Israel, 94240 (email: zoharn@arnon.co.il) an ownership certificate confirming their ownership of the of the Company's common stock on the Record Date.
-Such certificate must be approved by a recognized financial institution, as required by the Israeli Companies Regulations 2000, as amended (Proof of Ownership of Shares for Voting at General Meeting).
-Such stockholder is entitled to receive the ownership certificate at the branch of the TASE member or by mail to his address (in consideration of mailing fees only), if the stockholder so requests.
-Such a request should be made promptly upon receipt of this Proxy Statement (and no later than 5:00 p.m.
-(Israel time) on Wednesday, June 6, 2012), and should be made for a particular securities account.
-Stockholders who wish to vote are obliged to complete, sign, date and return the proxy card in accordance with the instructions indicated thereon along with their ownership certificate to the address of Company's Israeli counsel indicated above.
+Stockholders who hold shares through a member of the TASE and intend to vote their shares, must deliver to the Company's Israeli counsel, Yigal Arnon & Co., c/o Noa Slavin, 1 Azieli Center, Tel-Aviv, Israel, 6702101 (email: noas@arnon.co.il) an ownership certificate confirming their ownership of the Company's common stock on the Record Date.
+Such certificate must be approved by a recognized financial institution, as required by the Israeli Companies Regulations (Proof of Ownership of Shares for Voting at General Meeting) 2000, as amended.
+Each such stockholder is entitled to receive the ownership certificate at the branch of the TASE member or by mail to his address (in consideration of mailing fees only), if the stockholder so requests.
+Such a request should be made promptly upon receipt of this Proxy Statement and should be made for a particular securities account.
+Stockholders who wish to vote are obliged to complete, sign, date and return the Proxy Card in accordance with the instructions indicated thereon along with their ownership certificate to the address of Company's Israeli counsel indicated above no later than 5:00 p.m.
+(Israel time) on Thursday, June 1, 2017.